eth4n22/tp/docs/DeveloperGuide.md

 2. Cons: Bloats the `BookManager` class, mixing management and query responsibilities.
 Makes `BookManager` harder to test and potentially violates SRP.

 Design considerations:

-Separate `BookFinder` class.
-(Current Choice)
-1. Pros: Adheres to the Single Responsibility Principle. `BookManager` stays focused on catalogue state, while `BookFinder` handles search algorithms. `BookFinder` can be tested independently.
-Easy to add new search types without modifying `BookManager`.

-2. Cons: Requires passing the book list reference from `BookManager` to `BookFinder` upon creation.
-Introduces a small amount of indirection.

-Implement search methods directly in `BookManager`
-1. Pros: Reduces the number of classes.
-Search methods have direct access to the internal books list.

-2. Cons: Bloats the `BookManager` class, mixing management and query responsibilities.
-Makes `BookManager` harder to test and potentially violates SRP.

 ### Undo Feature